moodyMayank/LiveProject1-DemoPage2025/README.md

 ## NavBar

-1. First Problem : div are block level elements and we need to make them inline
+1. Problem : div are block level elements and we need to make them inline Solution : so basically in navbar we pick all the elements and make them inline-block

+2. Problem : How to use this preconnected fonts ?
+   Solution : So basically just use them directly by name , no need of more imports

+3. Problem :